-Fortune Bay has a 100% ownership interest in the Ixhuatán Project, which consists of the 4,176 hectare Rio Negro concession in northern Chiapas State, Mexico.
+Fortune Bay has a 100% ownership interest in the Ixhuatán Project ("Ixhuatán"), which consists of the 4,176 hectare Rio Negro concession in northern Chiapas State, Mexico.
 The Rio Negro concession is valid until May 10, 2051.
 The Ixhuatán Project is located immediately southwest of the Santa Fe mine and is accessible by roads running five kilometres east of the town of Rayon.
 Rayon is situated 120 kilometres south of Villahermosa, Tabasco State.
-The Ixhuatán Project is an advanced exploration project which hosts the Campamento gold-silver deposit, the Cerro La Mina gold-copper-silver prospect, and numerous other exploration targets.